Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

 * Safari on iPhone
 * Chrome on Dell (Linux)
 * Opera on Dell (Linux)

+The reults of these tests are described below.

 ## Testing User Stories
 The main criteria for used for testing the overall fuctinality of the site are the user stories.
 A quick note on whether the criteria are met for each user story follows: